EFWob/RetroRadio/README.md

 D:  * t-repeat  :   500 ms (repeated longpress)
 ```

-To actually make the radio change the preset by changing the tuning knob you need to start cyclic polling of the input:
+To actually make the radio change the preset by changing the tuning knob you need to start cyclic polling of the Input:

 _in.tune=start_